Epidemiological update - dengue in Réunion

 Expert consultation: Dengue and chikungunya preparedness in Europe: priorities and road map

-On 14-15 January an ECDC consultation will gather public health experts, entomologists and epidemiologists from Europe, as well as experts from WHO, CDC and PacNet, to review the EU preparedness to dengue and chikungunya importation and onwards transmission and produce a roadmap towards improved EU preparedness.
+On 14-15 January 2015 an ECDC consultation gathered public health experts, entomologists and epidemiologists from Europe, as well as experts from WHO, CDC and PacNet, to review the EU preparedness to dengue and chikungunya importation and onwards transmission and produce a roadmap towards improved EU preparedness.

 Epidemiological update: autochthonous cases of chikungunya fever in the Caribbean region, 4 January 2014